istex/istex-nerd/Readme.md

 > node main -in ~/tmp/in/ -out ~/tmp/out/

-Only the files with extension `.pdf` present in the input directory will be processed, the other files will be ignored.
+Only the files with extension `.pdf` present in the input directory (`-in`) will be processed, the other files will be ignored.
+Results will be written in the output directory (`-out`), reusing the file name with different file extensions (see above).

+Note that with _node.js_ to exploit parallelism/multithreading of the (N)ERD server, you need to start several _node.js_ in parallel (_fork_) and partition the set of PDf files to be processed.

 ## Using profile